andrasq/qlogger/Readme.md

 ### addWriter( writerObject )

 Have the logger write log messages with this object.
-The object must have a method `write( string, callback )`.
+The writerObject must have a method `write( string, callback )`.
 The writer will be called with the already formatted log line.
 Multiple writers are supported.
-Writes are started in the order added, but are not serialized, and may complete out of order.
+Writers are run in the order added, but are not serialized, and writers may complete out of order.

 ### addFilter( filterFunction( message, loglevel ) )